maxwell260/CookieLogger/README.md

 # CookieLogger
-A script that will extract chrome cookies and sends to you via e-mail
+A script that will extract chrome cookies and sends them to you via e-mail

 CookieLogger is a script I made using Python to test the online accounts security.
 Nowdays, many websites reccomend to use strong passwords and other security tricks, but is not useful at all if the login is not required EVERY TIME you open the website.
 Infact, a lot of websites are able to know which device is trying to acces from, allowing you to bypass the login by saving a cookie file into your PC.